devsthlm/dev-help/README.md

   * What's the problem with moving resources around?
   * Why is it important to have a prioritized backlog and saying "no" when someone comes screaming.
   * Why should I not use the backlog as a list with _everything_

+* What are the symptoms of
+  * lack of shared understanding